Dillon8775/The-Speedrunner-Mod/README.md

 ### The InfiniPearl™
 An ender pearl with 571 durability points, and it doesn't do damage upon use.

+It also shoots further and faster than regular ender pearls.

 <img src="https://i.imgur.com/YmYli8t.png" width="228" height="104" alt="Image description">

 ---